This week marks 30 years since the landmark Fitzgerald Inquiry report was handed down in Queensland.

 Referred to colloquially as the “Fitzgerald Inquiry”, its twice-broadened terms of reference and later expanded powers of investigation helped lay bare a secretive political establishment and a sordid network of police graft (known as “The Joke”), depicted recently in unprecedented detail in Matthew Condon’s gripping trilogy.

 The inquiry’s hearings lasted almost two years, with startling evidence from 339 witnesses broadcast regularly to an incredulous public.
-Several senior police figures – including disgraced Police Commissioner Terry Lewis – and three state government ministers were found to have engaged in corrupt conduct and were later jailed.
+Several senior police figures – including disgraced Police Commissioner Terry Lewis – and four former state government ministers were found to have engaged in corrupt conduct and were later jailed.